quintans/eventsourcing/README.md

 ### Codec

-To encode and decode the events to and from binary data we need to provide a `eventstore.Codec`.
+To encode and decode the events to and from binary data we need to provide a `eventsourcing.Codec`.
 This codec be as simple as a wrapper around `json.Marshaller/json.Unmarshaller` or a more complex implementation involving a schema registry.

 ### Upcaster

 As the application evolves, domain events may change in a way that previously serialized events may no longer be compatible with the current event schema.
-So when we rehydrate an event, we must transform into an higher version of that event, and this is done by providing an implementation of the `eventstore.Upcaster` interface.
+So when we rehydrate an event, we must transform into an higher version of that event, and this is done by providing an implementation of the `eventsourcing.Upcaster` interface.

 ### Events

-Events must implement the `eventstore.Eventer` interface.
+Events must implement the `eventsourcing.Eventer` interface.

 Example [here](./test/aggregate.go#L17)